Generic filters

 Note that credits can be accumulated over more than one year for the purposes of certificate endorsement.
 Endorsements will be shown on the Record of Achievement.

-NCEA course endorsements:
+NCEA subject endorsements:

 Strengths in individual courses are recognised with a course endorsement at Merit or Excellence.
 To qualify for course endorsement you must: